 Molluscs are a group of invertebrates which include oysters, abalone, snails and squid.
-Note in Europe that molluscs and crustaceans are considered to be 2 separate food groups whose allergens need to be declared in packaged food.
+In Europe molluscs and crustaceans are considered to be 2 separate food groups whose allergens need to be declared in packaged food.
 In the US these are both grouped under the term 'shellfish'.

 The WHO allergen index covers 6 species of molluscs linked to allergic reactions.